GitHowTo/githowto-content/pages/en/resetting_the_greet_branch.md

 <h2><em>01</em> Resetting the style branch</h2>

-<p>Let us go on the style branch to the point <em>before</em> we merged it with the master branch.
+<p>Let us go to the style branch to the point <em>before</em> we merged it with the master branch.
 We can <strong>reset</strong> the branch to any commit.
-In fact, this changes the branch pointer to point at any commit in the tree.</p>
+In fact, <strong>reset</strong> can change the branch pointer to point to any commit in the tree.</p>

-<p>Here, we want to come back in the style branch to a point before merging with the master.
+<p>Here, we want to go back in the style branch to a point before merging with the master.
 We have to find the last commit prior to the merge.</p>

 <h4 class="h4-pre">Run:</h4>